Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Conclusions and Future Work

-This paper proposed a hierarchical framework for safe control under model and environment uncertainty by integrating \ellone-AC with DR-MPC.
-The $\mathcal{L}_1$ controller provides online certificates that bound the deviation between nominal and true state distributions, enabling the construction of ambiguity sets for DR-MPC.
+This paper proposed a hierarchical framework for safe control under model and environmental uncertainties by integrating \ellone-AC with DR-MPC.
+The \ellone controller provides online certificates that bound the deviation between nominal and true state distributions, enabling the construction of ambiguity sets for DR-MPC.
 We showed that the feasibility of the resulting planning problem implies stagewise safety of the true system.
 Numerical results demonstrated effective performance under simultaneous uncertainties.

-Future work will address fully nonlinear dynamics and recursive feasibility guarantees for the DR-MPC formulation.
+Future work will consider systems with nominal nonlinear dynamics with unmatched uncertainties, as well as the recursive feasibility of DR-MPC.
+A natural extension is the integration of data-driven components (e.g., learned dynamics, controllers, and perception).
+The distributional structure of the proposed framework enables its principled incorporation through compatible guarantees (e.g., empirical risk on training distributions).